samedling/MCSAS/README.md

  * Or run `git clone https://github.com/samedling/MCSAS.git` to download the entire repository.

-There are two ways of speeding up the code by 2-100x:
+There are two ways of speeding up the code by 5-25x on a dual core machine (probably 10-50x or more on a modern quad core machine):

- 1. (Recommended:) Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation
+ 1. (Recommended:) Install PyOpenCL following the directions at http://wiki.tiker.net/PyOpenCL/Installation and then the first time your run it, it will ask you which platform and device you want to use.
+Try the GPU first; if it doesn't work, use the CPU.

  2. Alternatively, if you have gfortran installed, run `make` to compile the Fortran code; if you have ifort installed, edit the makefile before running `make`.
 Or, if you are running Ubuntu or OS X, try copying the relevant fastmath-<OS>_<CPU>.so file to fastmath.so.